Are you making your wellness too hard? Let’s get back to basics for a minute.

 *I always change client names when I write about them.
 This week I am eagerly awaiting Mindy Kaling’s new season on Hulu.
 The suspense is torture.

-Kirsten Quint Fairbanks is health coach and holistic living expert who loves offering real-world holistic coaching for people who want to consciously cultivate big lives that get them totally fired up.
-Kirsten lives happily, works gratefully, home-schools secularly, dances inexpertly, paints badly, cooks traditionally, and nurses on cue in the San Francisco Bay Area.
-She believes that good food can change your life.
+Kirsten Quint Fairbanks is health coach and holistic living expert who loves offering real-world holistic coaching for mamas who want to consciously cultivate big lives that get them totally fired up.
+Kirsten lives happily, works gratefully, dances inexpertly, paints badly, cooks traditionally, and rocks a tiny homeschool in the San Francisco Bay Area.
+She believes that connection can change your life.
 Read more about her here.